DateMySchool

-Site registration is free, but members are prompted to sign up for a subscription if they visit their inbox.
+Site registration was free, but members were prompted to sign up for a subscription if they visited their inbox.

 History

 DateMySchool was co-founded by Columbia University M.B.A. students Balazs Alexa and Jean Meyer on November 8, 2010, after a woman in the School of Social Work complained that there were too few men in her department.
 DateMySchool first expanded to New York University; University of California, Berkeley; Stanford, Harvard, and Massachusetts Institute of Technology; and then spread to 350 schools before launching to more than 1,000 schools nationwide.

 Privacy

-DateMySchool members may exclude schools, departments, and individuals.
-By default, members will not be seen by their classmates as they are invisible to their department and their department is invisible to them.
-However, they may change their privacy settings to allow members from their department to see them.
-Alexa and Meyer claim that by enabling users to choose who can and cannot view their profiles the site attempts to minimize the stigma of online dating.
+DateMySchool members could exclude schools, departments, and individuals.
+By default, members would not be seen by their classmates as they were invisible to their department and their department was invisible to them.
+However, they could change their privacy settings to allow members from their department to see them.
+Alexa and Meyer claimed that by enabling users to choose who can and cannot view their profiles the site attempted to minimize the stigma of online dating.